CogencyWeb3/Web3MediaPilot/Deliverables/Cogency-Deliverable_1b.md

   - Goal: Opportunity analysis and definition of the problem we are trying to solve.
   - Activities: Guided blue sky workshops on Trust, Governance and Commercial opportunities.
 Follow up Interviews.
 Case studies.

-- Week 3: Defining the Opportunity
+- Week 3: Defining the Opportunity (1/2)
   - Goal: Follow on from Week 2, review the variety of options to solve the problem.
 Continue analysis of opportunities.
   - Activities: Brainstorming workshop based on the output of Week 2.

-- Week 4: Solution selection
+- Week 4: Defining the Opportunity (2/2)
   - Goal: Follow up from the previous week, where the analysis will be completed.
   - Activities: Interviews, workshop, go/ no go for Phase 2 (see below).
   - Risk: An idea isn’t suitable enough to move the project forward.